“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 For enterprise owners, it means a fundamental shift in how financial operations could work that potentially reduces costs.
 Here are the key features of DeFi:

-• Permissionless Access: Anyone with an internet connection, digital wallet can access DeFi platforms without approval from banks.
+• Permissionless Access: Anyone with an internet connection and, digital wallet can access DeFi platforms without approval from banks.

 • Transparency: All transactions are recorded on public blockchains that allow you to verify every transaction in real-time.